anushadatar/warmup_project/README.md

 3. Document as you go.

 One mistake I made during this project was saving the majority of documentation of functionality to the very end of the project (especially for deliverables like recorded rosbags).
 I justified this by noting that my project would be most finished closer to the deadline, and I should document the most final version of the project.
 This proved problematic when I had issues with gazebo the night before the project was due, and also created a lot of work that was fairly easy to deprioritize in favor of spending time tuning the program before worrying about recording.
-Realisitically, however, recording a rosbag is a trivial task, and taking the time to do it while working is a great way to stay on top of documentation requirements and to hold a record of previous robot performance to compare improved programs to.
+Realistically, however, recording a rosbag is a trivial task, and taking the time to do it while working is a great way to stay on top of documentation requirements and to hold a record of previous robot performance to compare improved programs to.